12 Pantry Meals That Save My Weeknights When I Have Nothing Planned

-Stock your pantry with basic ingredients—it'll give you a head start on these quick and easy weeknight meals you can pull off on any busy weeknight.
+Stock your pantry with basic ingredients for a head start on these quick and easy weeknight meals.

-I like to make weeknight dinners work with what I have on hand.
+I like to make weeknight dinners work with what I have on hand, especially if my plans are coming together last-minute.
 So I always keep certain staples on hand, like canned tomatoes, beans, and rice.
-I’ll for sure keep bread around, and there are always onions and fresh garlic.
+I for sure keep bread around.
+In the fridge I've got eggs, cheese, tortillas, and at least a few miscellaneous vegetables, and there are always onions and fresh garlic in the kitchen.

 So what can I make with these staples?
-For me, I can make spaghetti, pizza, quesadillas, eggs, and sandwiches.
+Quite a bit, it turns out.
+I can make pasta dishes, quesadillas, omelets, sandwiches, and even an easy casserole.

 • Linguine With Tuna and Capers